linuxboot/heads-wiki/Installing-and-Configuring/install-os.md

  section below.
 You'll then be asked to enter the disk recovery key as well as the new boot password you'll use to unseal that key.

-Once the key sealing process is complete, it will ask you to insert your GPG card then enter your PIN to sign the config.
-After this, it will reboot back to the main boot menu.
-Disconnect your GPG card otherwise Qubes might think you have a USB keyboard.

 To start Heads now (and in the future), just hit 'y' for default boot.

 This should start the final stage of the Qubes installer.
 Under